Professional Development was a term used in my kids' school system

 I've been a work at home dad for years, and when my boys were in grade school, I needed a way to handle Professional Development days.
 Perhaps you are not familiar with the term.
 It may be different where you come from.
 In any case, this is when teachers get the opportunity to band together and prepare lesson plans, review policies and procedures and the like.
 I have no idea if they actually do that but is doesn't matter here.

-When a Professional Development day rolled around I was spared the routine of having to get the boys off to school, but was left instead with the dilemma of having them under foot.
+When a P.D. day rolled around I was spared the routine of having to get the boys off to school, but was left instead with the dilemma of having them under foot.
 Leaving them to fend for themselves was not an option.
 The television is not the best choice and if it was raining, then some healthy outdoor fun was nixed.
+What to do?

 I am a creative person in that I write software, as well as this stuff, so I apply similar principles and logic to solving many problems.
 In this case the issue is getting the boys attention, holding it for a significant period of time and keeping the noise level within a manageable range.
 There is nothing worse than attempting analytical thought against a backdrop of random, spiking calls for attention.